 This farmstead in the Bavarian Forest has been family-owned for seven generations.
 Built around a four-sided courtyard, the ensemble dating back to 1840 includes a farmhouse, stable, outbuildings and a heritage listed bakery – all of which have been restored and adapted to the needs of the latest generation.
 Old elements of the buildings have been preserved where possible, while their rural style has been combined with sleek, modern architecture.
 The main farmhouse now houses two guest apartments in addition to the owners’ own apartment, their parents’ apartment, and the farmstead office.
 A stairwell between the farmhouse and stable interconnects these various levels, demonstrating that the old farm has very much arrived in the modern era.

 The two 40 square metre guest apartments each consist of one room divided into different areas thanks to a centrally positioned timber compartment (which contains the bathroom).
 The style is refined and minimalistic, creating a modern ambience while emphasising the fabric of the original building.
-One of the apartments features a kitchen, while the other is available as a studio.
+The ground floor apartment offers a fireplace and a kitchenette, the suite has (from July 2019) a small compact kitchen.
 Equipped with sleeping sofas, separable double beds as well as an extra bed, all your needs will be met: business travellers or short-term guests can choose the studio, for longer stays the apartment is ideal.
 Booked together both apartments can accommodate groups of up to 9 people.

 What to do